 Water quality and allocation issues have far-reaching implications that affect everyone, from private homeowners to large-scale industrial manufacturers.
-Saul Ewing LLP assists clients in compliance with existing laws and regulations.
+Saul Ewing attorneys assist clients in compliance with existing laws and regulations.
 We protect clients’ interests in proposed water-related legislative and regulatory initiatives.
 Areas of counsel include:

 - Federal Clean Water Act